jcundill/streeto/PlacingControls.md

 This can be done at any time, even if there are additional controls on the map.

-Right clicking within the control circle of a control will display the Edit context menu for that control.
+Right-clicking within the control circle of a control will display the Edit context menu for that control.

 ![Image](./doc/controlcontextmenu.png)